 The ADA was created based on the basic principle that "physical or mental disabilities in no way diminish a person's right to fully participate in all aspects of society," with the goal of providing a "clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities."

 Although the Americans with Disabilities Act of 1990 is long and cumbersome to read in its entirety, its main components can be summarized as follows:

-The ADA prohibits discrimination of workers with disabilities.
+- The ADA prohibits discrimination against workers with disabilities.

-The ADAa covers employers with 15 or more employees, including State and local governments, employment agencies, and labor organizations.
+- The ADA covers employers with 15 or more employees, including State and local governments, employment agencies, and labor organizations.